CodersSquad/ap-labs/labs/c-basics/README.md

 General instructions
 --------------------
-1. Don't forget to do a `pull --rebase origin master` before anything.
+1. Don't forget to sync first with the base [master](https://github.com/CodersSquad/ap-labs) branch.
 2. Submit your code to your personal fork.
 3. Use the  `fahrenheit_celsius.c` file for your code.
 4. Have fun and don't forget the next section.